harness/developer-hub/tutorials/platform/secrets-management.md

 Make sure the delegate is installed and it is connected.
 For more details, go to the [Google Cloud Functions](https://developer.harness.io/tutorials/cd-pipelines/serverless/gcp-cloud-func#delegate) tutorial.

-### Hashicorp - Admin Token
+### Create a Hashicorp admin token

+To create a Hashicorp admin token, do the following:

--  Select **New Secret**, and then select **Text**.
+1. Select **New Secret**, and then select **Text**.
--  Enter the secret name `hashicorp_admin`.
+2. Enter the secret name `hashicorp_admin`.
--  For the secret value, paste the admin token from the Hashicorp Public vault URL.
+3. For the secret value, paste the admin token from the Hashicorp Public vault URL.
 The Harness delegate uses this credential to authenticate Harness with Hashicorp at deployment runtime.
--  Select **Save**.
+4. Select **Save**.

 ### Connectors